-Though a down market can be alarming, it could actually be good news for long-term investors who are prepared and have a plan.
+Though a down market can be alarming, it could actually be good news for long-term investors who have a plan.

 A Correction Isn’t a Crash

 A market correction is just what the name implies—a 10% drop in stock prices that occurs when a market rally has gotten a little ahead of itself.
-The drop may seem a bit frightening at first.
-With the hefty equity and bond-market losses of 2022 still fresh in investors’ minds, it’s understandable why most of us would feel a tinge of apprehension.
+The drop may seem a bit frightening, and it’s understandable why many feel a tinge of apprehension.
 But don’t panic.

 Develop and Stick to a Sensible Plan